-Another key point is that Shared Drives are only available in G Suite Business or G Suite Enterprise.
-The only other way that you would see a team drive is if someone shared one with you.
+Another key point is that Shared Drives are only available in Workspace Business Standard tiers and above.
+The only other way that you would see a shared drive is if someone shared one with you.
 It would then appear below ‘My Drive’ on the left-hand panel of Google Drive.

 Administering Shared Drives